tremor-rs/tremor-www/docs/language/expressions.md

 ## Literals

 Literal in Tremor are equivalent to their sibling types supported by the JSON format.
+In fact, any well-formed JSON document is a valid Tremor literal.

 ### Null